FirebaseExtended/ai-extensions-codelab/chatbot-start/README.md

 firebase emulators:start --only hosting
 ```

-9. Open [http://localhost:5000/](http://localhost:5000/) in your browser (or whatever URL is presented to your in your terminal) to see the result.
+9. Open [http://localhost:5000/](http://localhost:5000/) in your browser (or whatever port is presented to your in your terminal) to see the result.

 ## To run locally with mock data (not recommended)